Skip to content

 Functions⚓︎

-Inserts a given value through BinaryInsert into the table sorted by [, comp].
+Inserts a given value through BinaryInsert into an array-style table

 local result = table.bininsert(t, value, comp)